UummProject/uumm-prototype/support/Deconstructing governance.md

 ## 1. Merit defines value

-For the system to work, the defniniton of merit needs to be aligned with the system goals.
+For the system to work, the defininiton of merit needs to be aligned with the system goals.
 It should tell what is of value to the system in order to make decisions.
 In this sense, merit is used as a filter, only the entities with certain capacities can take decisions.

 If defined broadly or incorrectly the system is likely to have [unintended consequences](http://lesswrong.com/lw/y3/value_is_fragile/) or be gammed.